kb-dk/alto-to-tei-tools/README.md

 clean_really_clean.sh
 ```

-The get all the alto files into the ./data directories, use the
+The get all the ALTO files into the ./data directories, use the
 `./import_alto.pl` script.
 It has a help function

 ```